 soo-young chin, ph.d.

-Doctorate: Human Development & Aging (Cultural Gernontology), University of California, San Francisco
+Human Development & Aging (Cultural Gerontology), University of California, San Francisco

 Comparative Religions and Sociology, Tufts University